appirio-tech/cs-website-cms/README.md

 ## Other

 ActiveModel::Model was copied and pasted into app/models because [it will only be available in Rails 4.0](http://blog.plataformatec.com.br/2012/03/barebone-models-to-use-with-actionpack-in-rails-4-0/).
-If you're interested in implementing a model that is not backed by a database, and yet still responds just like any old ActiveRecord model, you should definitely look at ActiveModel.
+If you're interested in implementing a model that is not backed by a database, and yet still responds just like any old ActiveRecord model, you should definitely look at ActiveModel!

 ## Contributors